CrispNCrispy/katacoda-scenarios/first_steps_quant_trading_2/step2.md

 These lines would essentially create two new columns in our dataframe, `simple_return` and `log_return`.

 Now run the script.
 Notice the two new created columns at the very end of the dataframe.
-Also notice the `NA` values in the first row.
+Also notice the `NaN` values in the first row.
 This happens because the there is no row before the first row to compute a return from.

 Let's now run step2.py.